akamai/cli-property-manager/README.md

 # Overview

-The Promotional Deployment CLI lets you leverage your configurations as code snippets and promote changes to Akamai properties across your local environments without manually updating each property on each environment.
+The Promotional Deployment CLI lets you promote changes to Akamai properties across your local environments without manually updating each property on each environment.

-It focuses on four primary benefits:
-1. A CLI based interface ensures portability across any type of environment
-2. Local configuration snippets enables many teams to own and work on different parts of their configuration file independently in parallel
-3. A client side validation engine enables users to instantly validate their configuration syntax locally
-4. Client side tokenization enables you to tokenize any attribute within their configuration file, vary this between environments, and automate your entire configuration build process

 With this client-side application, you set up a pipeline, which is a linked and ordered chain of environments.
 A pipeline represents the order in which changes are deployed.
 A typical pipeline starts with local development environments, moves to local QA environments, then finishes with your production environment.
 The number of environments you deploy to depends on your organization’s particular needs.

 **Note:** For information about all available CLI commands, see the [Promotional Deployment CLI Command Help](docs/cli_command_help.md).

-# Stay Up To Date
-To make sure you always use the latest version of the CLI, run this command: akamai update promotional-deployment

 # Sample workflow